ameliabultitude/kissmyassthma/README.md

 * Running site through HTML Validator and CSS Validator.

 # Users
-The expected audience of this site are any gender, they
+The expected audience of this site are any gender, they will be most likely be in close contact with others or dealing themselves with severe brittle asthma.
-*
-*
-*
-*
+* Family and Friends who have a close person dealing with brittle asthma and are looking for support/advice and a community.
+* An individual looking for a community and support from others going through the same thing.
+* A person who would like to learn more about asthma from a personal aspect.
+* A researcher looking for a personal view and take on asthma.
 # User Scenarios
 *

-# Bugs During development
+# Bugs During Development
-Bugs
+* Bugs
     * Nav would not spread over the whole width of the page.
-Solution
+* Solution
     * The use of Bootstrap and fixing the nav into 'sticky' ensured the nav fitted the screen.
-Bugs
+* Bugs
-* Never Miss a Post Box floating right on mobile making width of mobile view.off.
+    * Never Miss a Post Box floating right on mobile making width of mobile view too wide.
-Solution
+* Solution
-*
+    * unsolved 9/08/2020
-Bugs
+* Bugs
     * The Modal would not open.
+* Solution
+    * Use of J-Query format allowing modal box to open.
+* Bugs
+    * Heading and Sub heading appearing under carousel not on the images.
+* Solution
+    * Use of Bootstrap allowed the heading and sub heading to appear on the carousel.
+* Bugs
+    * Go to top of page button always in view, rather than only appearing once scrolling.
-Solution
+* Solution
+    * unsolved 11/08/2020.
+* Bugs
+    * About page, image and text not aligning as designed.
-*
+* Solution
+    * Use of Bootstrap grid system.